pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 A ScanTemplate defines the PodTemplateSpec to be used by a Job to run a particular scan (image or source).
-When an ImageScan or SourceScan is instantiated by the supply chain, they reference these templates which must live in the same namespace as the Workload with the names matching the ones
+When an ImageScan or SourceScan is instantiated by the supply chain, they reference these templates which must live in the same namespace as the workload with the names matching the ones
 below:

 - source scanning (`blob-source-scan-template`)